 Path Analysis

 Path analysis is an extension of the regression model.
-In a path analysis model from the correlation matrix, two or more casual models are compared.
-The path of the model is shown by a square and an arrow, which shows the causation.
-Regression weight is predicated by the model.
-Then the goodness of fit statistic is calculated in order to see the fitting of the model.
+A path analysis model compares two or more causal models using the correlation matrix.
+The model shows the path with a square and an arrow, indicating causation.
+It predicts the regression weight, then calculates the goodness of fit statistic to assess the model’s fit.

 Key concepts and terms: